21 MINDFUL tools for managing presentation nerves

 2. Feeling really anxious

-Breathe Take long, slow deep breaths through your nose filling your abdomen.
-Inhale to a count of 5 then exhale to a count of 5 focusing on your breath for 1 minute.
+Take long, slow deep breaths through your nose filling your abdomen.
+Inhale to a count of 5 , hold fort a count of 2 and then exhale to a count of 8.
+Repeat the cycle five times or until you feel calmer.

 3. The first 2 minutes are the hardest